Advertiser Disclosure

 All Nippon Airways (ANA) Mileage Club

-Trying out ANA business class using ANA miles and its stopover/open-jaw policy will get you lots of extra value, for free!
-Image Credit: ANA
+Trying out ANA business class using ANA miles and its stopover and open-jaw policy will give you lots of extra value for free!
+Image Credit: Stella Shon

-Let’s call ANA Mileage Club‘s routing rules as they are: generous for simple travelers.
+ANA Mileage Club‘s routing rules are generous for simple travelers.

-You might be wondering what differentiates Alaska Airlines from ANA since we used the same “generous for simple travelers” above?
-Well, ANA allows 1 stopover and 1 open-jaw, but it only allows round-trip flights.
-Basically, Alaska has generous routing rules on one-ways, while ANA requires round-trip travel.
+You might wonder what differentiates Alaska Airlines from ANA since we used the same “generous for simple travelers” description above.
+ANA allows 1 stopover and 1 open-jaw, but it only allows round-trip flights.
+Basically, Alaska has generous routing rules on one-ways, while ANA requires round-trip travel to access a stopover or an open-jaw on your itinerary.

-ANA also has very generous fares for round-trip business class awards.
-Combining these routing rules with the best-in-class award prices, ANA becomes a powerful asset that we can use.
+ANA also has very generous fares for round-trip business class awards and routing rules for round-the-world awards.
+Combining these routing rules with the best-in-class award prices, ANA offers a lot of value.

 Remember that ANA-operated flights are subject to seasonality rules, so keep that in mind when planning trips.